- Understand the principles of geographic study

-Subtracting the death rate from the birth rate results in a country’s (RNI).
+Subtracting the death rate from the birth rate results in a country’s rate of natural increase (RNI).
 For example, Madagascar has a birth rate of 32.9 per 1,000 (as of 2017) and a death rate of 6.19 per 1,000.
 32.9 minus 6.19 is 26.71 per 1,000.
 If you divide the result by 10, you’d get 2.671 per 100, or 2.671 percent.
 In essence, this means that Madagascar’s population is increasing at a rate of 2.671 percent per year.
 The natural increase rate does not include immigration.
 Some countries in Europe, in fact, have a negative natural increase rate, but their population continues to increase due to immigration.

-The birth rate is directly affected by the (TFR), which is the average number of children born to a woman during her child-bearing years (see Figure 1.12).
+The birth rate is directly affected by the total fertility rate (TFR), which is the average number of children born to a woman during her child-bearing years (see Figure 1.12).
 In developing countries, the total fertility rate is often 4 or more children, contributing to high population growths.
 In developed countries, on the other hand, the total fertility rate may be only 1 or 2 children, which can ultimately lead to population decline.

 A number of factors influence the total fertility rate, but it is generally connected to a country’s overall level of development.
 As a country develops and industrializes, it generally becomes more urbanized.
 Children are no longer needed to assist with family farms, and urban areas might not have large enough homes for big families.
 Women increasingly enter the workforce, which can delay childbearing and further restrict the number of children a family desires.
 Culturally, a shift occurs as industrialized societies no longer value large family sizes.
 As women’s education increases, women are able to take control of their reproductive rights.
 Contraceptive use becomes more widespread and socially acceptable.

-This shift in population characteristics as a country industrialized can be represented by the (DTM) (see Figure 1.13).
+This shift in population characteristics as a country industrialized can be represented by the demographic transition model (DTM) (see Figure 1.13).
 This model demonstrates the changes in birth rates, death rates, and population growth over time as a country develops.
 In stage one, during feudal Europe, for example, birth rates and death rates were very high.
 Populations were vulnerable to drought and disease and thus population growth was minimal.
 No country remains in stage one today.
 In stage two, a decline in death rates leads to a rise in population.
 This decline in death rates occurred as a result of agricultural productivity and improvements in public health.
 Vaccines, for example, greatly reduced the mortality from childhood diseases.

 Stage two countries are primarily agricultural, and thus there is a cultural and historical preference for large families, so birth rates remain high.
 Most of Sub-Saharan Africa is in stage two.
 In stage three, urbanization and increasing access to contraceptives leads to a decline in the birth rate.
 As country industrializes, women enter the workforce and seek higher education.
 The population growth begins to slow.
 Much of Middle and South America as well as India are in stage three.